Nidhi3338/Accenture-Data_analytics/README.md

 - Stress testing of their technology to identify weak spots
 - Communication with previous IPO companies within our client base for reference stories - Analysis of sample data sets with visualizations
-- Full documentation of the process that we can guide them through for IPO
+- Full documentation of the process that we can guide them through for IPO\
+by completing the task understood the cilents and team work
 ## TASK -2
 Clean the data by: